 Exploration campaign at the New South Wales-based deposit

-An exploration drilling campaign at the prospect is underway.
-Two phases of reverse circulation (RC) drilling was successfully completed during 2009-2010, targeting the top zone of 150m to 200m.
+Two phases of reverse circulation (RC) drilling were successfully completed during 2009-2010, targeting the top zone of 150m to 200m.

 In the first phase, 30 holes were drilled, reporting high-grade gold intersections.
 Phase two drilling involved a parent hole of which five to six daughter holes were wedged out.
 Positive drilling results expanded the known mineralised zone.

 In order to complement the Dargues resource, drilling at near mine shallow resources was commenced.
 A 4,000m RC drilling programme at the Major Creeks commenced in September 2011 and principally focused on such resources, including the Chainman's, Scarlet, Carmine and Thompsons prospects.

 Transport and handling at Dargues Reef gold mine